 Skip to Content

-VA Puget Sound Health Care System employees receive training in clinical care that is responsive to the unique needs of LGBTQ+ Veterans.
-Our trained LGBTQ+ Veteran care coordinators are fully equipped to support the health, welfare, and dignity of you and your family.
+We are continuing to provide care for LGBQ+ Veterans.
+VA Puget Sound Health Care System employees receive training in clinical care that is responsive to the unique needs of LGBQ+ Veterans.

 Care we provide at VA Puget Sound Health Care System